giodp2408/bigdata2020UTM/Unit1.md

 Finally, the variety refers to the various types of data available, usually unstructured.

 **Differentiate between open data and private data.**
-* Open Data are public and accessible data for individuals, companies and organizations.
+* Open Data are public and accessible for anyone, companies and organizations.
 * Closed Data frequently restricts its use, through licenses or through privacy or security.

 **Differentiate between structured and unstructured data.**